 Bladder Cancer Facts

 The bladder is the organ in your body that stores urine.
-The majority (90 to 95 percent) of bladder cancers begin in the cells of the inner lining of the bladder and are called transitional cell (or urothelial) carcinomas.
+The majority of bladder cancers (90 to 95 percent) begin in the cells of the inner lining of the bladder and are called transitional cell carcinomas (or urothelial carcinomas).

 More rare types of bladder cancers include: